ARMmbed/fpga-ci-test-shield-hardware/README.md

-# FPGA CI Test shield
+# FPGA CI Test shield - hardware design

-## TODO
-* Find eagle license
-* Check that the projects actually open
-* Look at missing libs

 Note: the RTL code for the FPGA lives in a separate repository: https://github.com/ARMmbed/fpga-ci-test-shield